-San Diego Christian College Adult & Professional Studies (APS) seeks to provide the educational experience in an environment supportive of faith and learning that will encourage non-traditional learners to find their purpose and pursue their passion.
-There are a variety of educational opportunities that are offered through the APS programs at SDCC.
+The San Diego Christian College Online Studies Program seeks to provide the educational experience in an environment supportive of faith and learning that will encourage adult learners to find their purpose and pursue their passion.
+There are a variety of educational opportunities that are offered through the Online Studies Program at SDCC.

-The Associates Degree is equivalent to the first two years of college education that promotes the foundational and theoretical constructs for the various disciplines of learning at SDCC.
+The Associate's Degree is equivalent to the first two years of college education that promotes the foundational and theoretical constructs for the various disciplines of learning at SDCC.
 Students will be encouraged to gain a rich, biblically integrated, and appreciation for the humanities, social and natural sciences, and histories while developing critical thinking, writing, presentation, and information literacy skills.
-Students will be able to emphasize their learning through a variety of topics.
+Students will be able to emphasize their learning through a variety of disciplines.

 The Degree Completion learning opportunity is designed for working adults interested in advancing or excelling in current employment positions or altering career paths to meet personal desires and goals.
-SDCC degree completion students can complete a variety of baccalaureate degrees-Bachelor of Arts in Christian Ministries, Human Development, Communication, Psychology, or a Bachelor of Science in Business Management, and Leadership & Justice.
+SDCC degree completion students can complete a variety of baccalaureate degrees-Bachelor of Arts in Christian Ministries, Human Development, Communication, Psychology, or a Bachelor of Science in Aviation Management, Business Management, and Leadership.

 The degree completion programs are designed to accommodate the unique and demanding needs of individual lifestyles and schedules.
 Courses may be taken online or onsite.
-Onsite classes meet from 6pm to 10pm and are held on the SDCC main campus.
-Online courses are accessed with secured login and password.
+Onsite classes meet once a week from 6pm to 10pm and are held on the SDCC main campus.
+Online courses are accessed with a secured login and password to the Learning Management system, Populi.
 Instructors teach every course in a manner that maximizes participation and discussion and facilitates an adult learning process to integrate experience with theory and practice.
 This innovative program also allows students to convert significant and valuable life experiences into college credit hours, which can be applied to the degree completion requirements.

 The Summer Online Institute is a learning opportunity designed for students interested in taking complete coursework to keep their educational plan on track for graduation goals.
-The courses are offered online through an asynchronized schedule using a variety of interactive online learning activities to complete the course objectives.
-The annual schedule will be published in the spring semester from the both the APS and Registrar offices.
-Students will be able to register through their Graduation Coaches.
+The courses are offered online through a synchronized schedule using a variety of interactive online learning activities to complete the course objectives.
+The annual schedule will be published in the spring semester from both the Online Studies Studies and the Registrar offices.
+Students will be able to register through their Faculty Advisor.

-The General Education courses offered through the APS programs are to support the SDCC general education requirements for the multiple APS programs.
+The General Education courses offered through the Online Studies Program are to support the SDCC general education requirements.
 Students may select courses from a variety of offerings either online or onsite in the evening class schedules.
-The semester schedule is published from the APS office.
-Students are encouraged to contact their Graduation Coach to register for courses.
+The semester schedule is published from the Online Studies office.
+Students are encouraged to contact their Faculty Advisor to register for courses.